 Free genealogy resources

 - Maybe a relative of yours has already traced your genealogy.
 The US GenWeb Project maintains a well-organized collection of links to local contacts, websites and email addresses divided by state and county.

 - Cyndi’s List is similar, but it goes beyond the US.
 It’s a collection of links to help you study your genealogy in various countries or under various ethnicities.
 It also has a nice collection of websites for orphans and adoptees tracing their genealogy.

 - FamilySearch.org is maintained by the Latter Day Saints.
 I found some helpful records there that I did not find anywhere else, and I was able to corroborate them as accurate and belonging to my ancestors.

 - Here’s another interesting genealogy site that’s a little different from all the rest.
 The Genealogy Blog Finder lets you search for posts or for blogs of interest.
 For example, a search for “Marshall” will bring up blog posts about Marshall families, about towns called Marshall, and by people named Marshall.
 You could refine your search with a longer phrase, like “marshall family kentucky.”

 Most of the other free resources I’ve found just end up delivering you to Ancestry.com so they can collect a commission if you end up paying for a membership there.

 Using paid sites for free

-The good thing about Ancestry.com is their two-week free trial.
-With that trial, I confirmed a family rumor about some of our ancestors.
+Most of the paid genealogy sites offer free trials.
+With even a two-week free trial at Ancestry.com, I confirmed a family rumor about some of our ancestors.
 The trick to making progress during that free trial is to do your free research ahead of time and narrow things down.
 Then Ancestry.com can help with the specific questions and stumbling blocks.